7 Ways To End Your Day Feeling Great

-I've found that many of my clients in today's fast-paced, hyperproductive world feel like they are on a treadmill of neverending tasks and obligations.
+I've found that many people in this fast-paced, hyperproductive world feel like they are on a treadmill of neverending tasks and obligations.
 They never get off that treadmill, and wake up 10 years later wondering what the past decade was all about.

 So here's a pop quiz: At the end of the day, do you typically feel,

 If you answered anything other than "d.
-Happy and fulfilled," then this blog is for you!
+Happy and fulfilled," then this article is for you!

 The ultimate bummer is that each day is a precious canvas on which we paint our lives.
 If you are not taking the time to truly enjoy the works of art you are creating, what is the point?